top of page

 • Manipulate shapes by exploring moving, turning, rotating and flipping shapes to fit into the spaces provided.

-• Explaining shape arrangements using positional language
+• Explaining shape arrangements using positional language.

-• Compose and decompose shapes
+• Compose and decompose shapes.

-• Find 2D and 3D shapes
+• Find and explore 3D shapes in our environment.

-• Explore sharing and grouping objects
+• Explore sharing and grouping objects.

-• Play with and build doubles
+• Play with and build doubles.

 Key books that we'd recommend that will support your child(ren's) understanding in this terms maths: